Rampradeep31/Fibonacci-generator/README.md

-his project demonstrates a simple and memory-efficient implementation of the Fibonacci sequence using a generator function in Python.
+this project demonstrates a simple and memory-efficient implementation of the Fibonacci sequence using a generator function in Python.

 🔢 What is the Fibonacci Sequence?
 The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, starting from 0 and 1: